 The Caldera de Tirajana is a place of extraordinary natural beauty, where high mountains meet deep ravines.
-The route starts in Santa Lucía old town and follows a path that will take us to the untouched Gran Canaria, a place where nature and rural life join in perfect harmony and create a landscape of exceptional beauty.
+The route starts in Santa Lucía old town and follows a path that will take us to the untouched Gran Canaria, a place where nature and rural life meet in perfect harmony and create a landscape of exceptional beauty.
 The route takes place at the Caldera de Tirajana.
 Santa Lucía is a fertile land surrounded by high mountains and gifted with quiet white hamlets, small farms, oasis of native palm trees, cane fields, vineyards and ravines.
 Here starts the Route of the Salt, which we will cross during our walk.
 Some iconic mountains (Risco Blanco, Amurga Range or the Roques) are prominent in the landscape, and will be our geographical reference all over the route.
 Before finishing the route we will visit an important archeological site of Gran Canaria: La Fortaleza de Ansite.
-The route finishes in Santa Lucía Old Town, a quiet village full with charming houses and tall palm trees.
+The route finishes in Santa Lucía Old Town, a quiet village with charming houses and tall palm trees.
 This is a beautiful hike to start your walking trip in Gran Canaria.